 If you have noticed your grades are slipping in certain courses then perhaps you need to hire a tutor to help you with those subjects.

-Use the SMART method when setting up goals: set Specific, Measurable, Achievable, Relevant and Time-bound goals.
-[Find out everything about the SMART goal setting system HERE.]
+Use the SMART method when setting up goals: set Specific, Measurable, Achievable, Relevant, and Time-bound goals.

 If cramming all of your study time into a few long days isn’t working for you then it’s time to try something new (and way less stressful).
 Make time for studying every single day, with or without exams coming up.

-Once you have found which block of time works best for you and scheduled it in, be aware that you can always add in additional time to study by waking up an extra hour early to review your notes, or if you work better at nights, go to bed an extra hour later.
+Once you have found which blocks of time work best, you can always add in additional time to study by waking up an hour early to review your notes, or an hour later if you study better at night.

 Make sure you build flexibility into your schedule.
 Your calendar and schedule will change because of unforeseen events.
 Be ready to plan around some things that come your way and still make time to study.

-Here are some great ways to structure your study routine.
-It works best when you are mixing some of the different leaning styles as mentioned above.
+The following are some great ideas to structure your study routine.
+These work best when you are using a mixture of learning styles as mentioned above.

 Start with the difficult topics and subjects first, so that you are not going to put them off until a later date.
-If these subjects are really difficult for you, then shorter study sessions will work better.
+Shorter study sessions are more effective for subjects you find difficult.

 Using the best study lighting is also important for everyone when studying.
 If you want to preserve your eyesight and maximize your time and energy, then choose lighting that will not cause eyestrain or fatigue so you can keep your study session effective at any time of the day.

-Don’t be afraid to establish rules when you’re in your study zone.
-Let people living with you know that when your door is closed, it means you do not want to be disturbed.
-Try not to respond to phone calls or texts, this will break your concentration and you will lose focus.
+Don’t be afraid to establish boundaries in your study zone.
+Let anyone living with you know when your door is closed, it means you do not want to be disturbed.
+Try not to be distracted by phone calls or texts, as this breaks your focus.